KaeroDot/myrails-braking-energy/readme.md

 - Third tested method.
 - Braking pulse energy is calculated by fitting surrounding noise and subtracting fitted noise from pulse.
+- The number of samples between pulse start/end and shifted pulse start/end and noise start/end has to be set at the beginning of the script.
 - Variation of boundaries to obtain uncertainties:

   ![](pulse_fitting_explanation.png)